Bravest Warriors: Episodes

 The series pilot, written by Pendleton Ward and directed by Ward and Randy Myers, first aired on Frederator's Random!
 Cartoons on the Nicktoons Network on January 10, 2009.
 The short features different designs and voice actors from the web series.

 Bravest Warriors was launched on Frederator Studios' Cartoon Hangover YouTube channel on November 8, 2012.
 The first season was released between November 8, 2012 and March 7, 2013.
 The series features new character designs and casting from the original pilot.
 Breehn Burns, Will McRobb and Chris Viscardi, and Fred Seibert developed and executive produced the Bravest Warriors series for Frederator Studios.
 Burns, writer and director of Bravest Warriors, is the co-head of Lone Sausage Productions and the co-creator of the award-winning animated short, Dr. Tran.
 A second season began on October 17, 2013.
 The series began streaming on the Nintendo Video service for the Nintendo 3DS in North America from November 2013.

 On July 20, 2016, Cartoon Hangover announced that all Season 3 episodes of Bravest Warriors would be aired exclusively on VRV, a streaming platform programmed by Ellation.
 Season 3, along with the previous two seasons, was launched on the Cartoon Hangover Select channel starting on January 10, 2017.
 On September 14, 2018, the third season's episodes were uploaded internationally on the series's YouTube channel.

 Seasons 3 and 4 of Bravest Warriors were removed from VRV after Cartoon Hangover was removed from the service in December 2021.
+Season 4 was rereleased on the Cartoon Hangover YouTube channel on January 26, 2024.

 Comics

 A comic book adaptation of Bravest Warriors by Boom!
 Comics at San Diego Comic-Con began publication on Boom!'s kaboom! label from October 24, 2012, and ran for 36 issues.
 The final four issues have not been released as part of a trade collection.
-At San Diego Comic-Con International in 2013, it was announced that Cartoon Hangover had teamed up with Viz Media to make comics and graphic novels of their properties, with Bravest Warriors being one of the titles announced under their Perfect Square imprint.
+At San Diego Comic-Con in 2013, it was announced that Cartoon Hangover had teamed up with Viz Media to make comics and graphic novels of their properties, with Bravest Warriors being one of the titles announced under their Perfect Square imprint.
 They were announced to be released in 2014.